huzai4a/Celtic-Codes-Website/README.md

 # Celtic-Codes-Website
-Made for cc website through coding club.
+Made for cc website through coding club, using bootstrap.
 Updated on wednesdays every week, until club is done.